-With a production capacity of assembling over 25,000 surface-mount (SMT) components per hour on four machines, our SMT electronics manufacturing service covers the complete spectrum of case sizes, including QFB, BGA µBGA, CBDA, CSP, Flip-Chip and 0204.
+With a production capacity of assembling over 25,000 surface-mount (SMT) components per hour on four machines in Germany and two in Romania, our SMT electronics manufacturing service covers the complete spectrum of case sizes, including QFB, BGA µBGA, CBDA, CSP, Flip-Chip and 0204.

 Depending on the project and order size, your SMT assembly project will be produced on our SMT manufacturing lines.
 Small and medium-quantities are usually assembled on our Stand-Alone machines.
 After the SMT components are assembled, the boards are soldered with a Reflow process.
 During the final step of the SMT production process, an automated optical inspection (AOI) is performed to make sure that all components have been soldered correctly and that the boards are ready for delivery.